agwhitney/roguelike-reddit/journal.md

   * And then just take the things you need and put them in your project folder: (from the root libtcod folder): `cp -dr build/autotools/.libs/libtcod.so* python/libtcodpy {project folder}`

 Done!

+## Week 3 - 4 July 2017

+Week 3 was all about map generation, using the game map and tile objects created before and tying them together.
+This journal doesn't really feel necessary, though I continue to type.
+Something interesting about the tunnels: they connect rooms that are placed totally randomly, and could cross other rooms in the process.
+It makes the tunnel system *look* a little more complex, but if you follow it in a straight line you see that it's going from a center to another center, just as it was coded!
+If you wanted, you could follow the tunnels to see exactly how the map was generated.

+I could move ahead, but instead I'm going to try my own thing (which will happen soon anyway).
+I'd like to have my variables stored externally in a json file, and I'd like to learn more json - so that's what I plan to do.